natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 ### Chroma correction

-This is a part of tonemapping, also know as "highlights desaturate".
+This is a part of tone mapping, also known as "highlights desaturate".
 In the real world, the brighter the color, the less saturated it becomes, and eventually it turns white.
 You can set the intensity of it by `set glsl-shader-opts sigma=N`.